-The East Asian Studies minor complements the skills the student gains in his or her major discipline by providing an interdisciplinary study of the culture, historical, political, and contemporary business reality of the Asian/Pacific world.
+The East Asian studies minor complements the skills the student gains in his or her major discipline by providing an interdisciplinary study of the cultural, historical, political, and contemporary business reality of the Asian/Pacific world.

-A minor in East Asian Studies requires the completion of 15 credits of coursework in East Asian Studies, which must include ASTD 284 and ASTD 285.
-Courses allowable for the major in East Asian Studies apply.
+A minor in East Asian studies requires the completion of 15 credits of coursework in East Asian studies, which must include ASTD 284 and ASTD 285.
+Courses allowable for the major in East Asian studies apply.
 Courses already applied toward other degree requirements (e.g., major or general education) may not be applied toward the minor.
 At least 9 credits must be earned in upper-level courses (numbered 300 or above).
 Prerequisites apply for all courses.

-For a listing of all the requirements for the bachelor's degree, students should refer to their major requirements listing and the overall degree requirements outlined on pages 72-76.
+For a listing of all the requirements for the bachelor's degree, students should refer to their major and pages 64-67.